The Freshwater Alliance runs a virtual office with staff located across the country.

 The Alliance is guided by the advice and support of our trusted advisors and our Steering Committee members, including:

 - Kat Hartwig, Living Lakes Network Canada.
-Steering Committee Member.
+Steering Committee Chair.

 - Jill Ryan, Freshwater Future.
 Steering Committee Member.